I didn’t expect to get a life lesson from a woodpecker this morning.

 Most mornings after waking up and assembling some caffeine, I head out to the patio and sink into my red-cushioned wide chair to journal.
-On very special mornings, I get a lesson from Paul the Woodpecker.
+On this very special morning, Paul the Woodpecker brought me a lesson.

 I have journaled for as long as I can remember – some of my junior high diaries are stored on the shelves to my right as I type this!
 These days, instead of chronicling what we’re doing in basketball or what boy is “cute,” I start by observing my surroundings.
 I rarely have contacts in yet and often forget to take my glasses along, so the world swirls around in a sunny haze.